bergmanlab/TELR/docs/02_Usage.md

 - `-t (--thread) <int>` Maximum cpu threads to use (default = '1').
 - `-g (--gap) <int>` Maximum gap size between sequence alignments of two contig flanks (default= '20').
 - `-v (--overlap) <int>` Maximum overlap size between sequence alignments of two contig flanks (default= '20').
-- `--repeatmasker_family` If provided then repeatmasker will be used to annotate TE families in the assembled contigs (default: use minimap2 for contig TE annotation)
+- `--minimap2_family` If provided then minimap2 will be used to annotate TE families in the assembled contigs (default: use repeatmasker for contig TE annotation)
 - `-k (--keep_files)` If provided then all intermediate files will be kept (default: remove intermediate files).